danfuzz/samizdat/doc/samizdat-0.md

 function).
 This function returns whatever the called function returned (including nothing).

-#### `sam0Function context functionNode <> function`
+#### `sam0Eval context expressionNode <> . | ~.`

-Returns an in-model callable function which executes the code indicated by the given `function` node (such as could have been returned from `sam0Tree`), using the given context (a maplet of variable bindings) to resolve any open variable references.
+Returns the evaluation result of executing the given expression node, which is a parse tree as specified in this document.
+Very notably, the result of calling `sam0Tree` is valid as the `expressionNode` argument here.

+Evaluation is performed in an execution context that includes all of the variable bindings indicated by `context`, which must be a maplet.

+It is recommended (but not required) that the given `context` include bindings for all of the library functions specified by this document.

 #### `sam0Tree stringlet <> functionNode`